jacopotagliabue/recs-at-resonable-scale/README.md

 Our goal is to build a pipeline with all the necessary real-world ingredients:

 * dataOps with Snowflake and dbt;
-* training Merlin models on GPUs, in parallel, leveraging Metaflow;
+* training Merlin models (possibly on GPUs), in parallel, leveraging Metaflow;
 * advanced testing with Reclist (_FORTHCOMING_);
 * serving cached prediction through FaaS and SaaS (AWS Lambda, DynamoDb, the serverless framework);
 * error analysis and debugging with a Streamlit app (_experimental feature_).